Canadian military on alert as wildfires rage

 "The dry conditions and the extreme heat in British Columbia are unprecedented," Public Safety Minister Bill Blair said on Friday.
 "These wildfires show that we are in the earliest stages of what promises to be a long and challenging summer."

-The response group said it would establish an operations center in Edmonton, with up to 350 military personnel providing logistical support to the region, according to Defense Minister Harjit Sajjan.
+The response group said it would establish an operations centre in Edmonton, with up to 350 military personnel providing logistical support to the region, according to Defence Minister Harjit Sajjan.
 Military aircraft are also being deployed.

 Roughly 1,000 people have fled the wildfires in British Columbia, with many others still missing.